maniospas/Blombly/docs/basics/builtins.md

 # Introduction

 This section covers Blombly commands that are used in writing sequential code.
-It includes familiar concepts like comments, variable handling, builtin datatypes, and flow control.
+It includes concepts that may already be familiar, such as comments, variable handling, builtin datatypes, and flow control.
-But more features are added to the mix, like immutable variables, trying until return, and handling missing values.
+But more features are added to the mix, like immutable variables and trying until return.

 ## Comments